GENU-N/genun-api-doc/docs/guide-examples.md

 In this HTML document:

-- The dependencies for Axios, MetaMask SDK, MetaMask provider detector, and Ethers.js are included via `<script>` tags from CDNs.
+- The dependencies for Axios is included via `<script>` tags from CDN.
 These are required for the SDK to function properly.
 - Inside the `<script>` block, an event listener is added for the `DOMContentLoaded` event to ensure that the SDK initialization code runs only after the HTML document has been fully loaded.
-- The `TokenGatingClient` is initialized inside this event listener with the necessary configuration.
+- The `GENUNTokenGatingClient` is initialized inside this event listener with the necessary configuration.
 - Replace `'https://gating-open.genun.tech/'` with your actual domain and `'D098rKb7jKBPGc...'` with your actual API key.
 - After initialization, the `tokenGatingClient` variable is ready to be used to interact with the GENUN API.